Functions & Roles of Zakat

 Why We Pay Zakat

-By paying zakat, we contribute to reducing social gaps and providing assistance to those in need.
-Additionally, giving zakat also helps improve the economic capacity of the ummah.
+Paying zakat is a means of bridging social gaps and providing support to those in need.
+It also plays a vital role in strengthening the economic capacity of the ummah.

-The wealth given as zakat allows Muslims to assist in the economic development of the community and encourages a more equitable distribution of wealth, while also purifying the heart and oneself from greed.
+Zakat allows Muslims to contribute to the development and welfare of the community, promotes a more equitable distribution of wealth and purifies the heart from greed.

 By paying zakat, Muslims perform one of the practices mandated in their religion and demonstrate their obedience to Allah.